mjpritchard/test-decap-help/content/docs/batch-computing/how-to-submit-a-job-to-slurm.md

 ## Method 3: Submit an interactive session via salloc

-Testing a job on LOTUS can be carried out in an interactive manner by obtaining a Slurm job allocation or resources (a set of nodes) via the SLURM command `salloc` .
+Testing a job on LOTUS can be carried out in an interactive manner by obtaining a Slurm job allocation or resources (a set of nodes) via the Slurm command `salloc` .
 The code/application is executed and the allocation are released after a specific time -default 1 hour - when the testing is finished.
 There are two ways:

-#### Interactive execution with pseudo-shell terminal on the compute LOTUS node
+## Interactive execution with pseudo-shell terminal on the compute LOTUS node

-The job is executed on the LOTUS compute node by invoking the SLURM command srun after allocating resources with `salloc`.
+The job is executed on the LOTUS compute node by invoking the Slurm command srun after allocating resources with `salloc`.
 See example below.

 ```bash